OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-16.md

 ## 1 Corinthians 16:23

-May the grace of the Lord Jesus be with you.
+May the grace of the Lord Jesus remain with you.

 ## 1 Corinthians 16:24